Glegolas/IDEAL-Love2D-gamestate/README.md

 # IDEAL-Love2D-gamestate
 A guideline for a Love2D project that utilizes gamestates.
-It contains an optimized [Love2D gameloop](https://love2d.org/wiki/love.run) (run function) that has less if-statements and integrates the gamestate system.
+It contains an optimized [Love2D gameloop](https://love2d.org/wiki/love.run) (run callback) that has less if-statements and integrates the gamestate system.

 # The System
 ## 1. Gameloop